 The number of tags purchased by non-resident hunters and the proportion of hunters purchasing a tag categorized by species are summarized in Table 2.
-Although Dall's sheep are one of the most desired species for non-resident hunters in the Mackenzie Mountains the proportion of Dall's sheep tags has declined since 2016 and was the lowest recorded in 26 years in 2019 with only 53% of non-resident hunters purchasing a Dall's sheep tag.
-This percentage did increase to 64% in 2021 with outfitted hunts resuming with relaxed travel restrictions but decreased back to 55% in 2022.
-The actual number of tags sold had increased from a low of 193 tags purchased in 2021 to 248 in 2022 (average 1991-2019 = 248).
-The reduced number of sheep hunters in recent years appears to be related to a dramatic drop in sheep clients for D/OT/02 over the past six seasons.
+Although Dall's sheep are one of the most desired species for non-resident hunters in the Mackenzie Mountains the proportion of Dall's sheep tags has declined since 2016 and was the lowest recorded in 25 years in 2019 with only 53% of non-resident hunters purchasing a Dall's sheep tag.
+This percentage did increase to 64% in 2021 with outfitted hunts resuming with relaxed travel restrictions.
+The actual number of tags had increased from a low of 222 tags purchased in 2017 to 240 in 2019.
+Even with the increase in the percent of hunters purchasing a tag, the shorter 2021 season resulted in only 193 tags being sold.
+The reduced number of sheep hunters in recent years appears to be related to a dramatic drop in sheep clients for D/OT/02 over the past two seasons.
 With the expansion of NNPR in 2016, this area had its hunting area reduced by almost 80%.